 The marijuana sales tax generated another $27.3 million with the marijuana cultivation tax earning $1.6 million.
-The state of California prohibits sales taxes on medical marijuana for patients registered with the state for medical marijuana.
+The state of California prohibits sales taxes on medical marijuana for cardholders registered with the state for medical marijuana.

 Voters in the state legalized recreational marijuana in 2016 by approving Proposition 64, otherwise known as The Adult Use of Marijuana Act of 2016.
 The new law legalized marijuana for people 21 years of age and older and was implemented on Jan.1 of this year.
 Medical marijuana has been legal in California since 1996.